Discrete Bulk Spectrum in Jackiw-Teitelboim Theory: Confining Potential and Complexity

 In the following, we perform a simple numerical study to illustrate the points discussed in the above.
 In particular, we numerically solve the Schr\"odinger equation,

 and see the behavior of the expectation value of the complexity operator $\langle \ell_\gamma(t) \rangle = - \langle q(t) \rangle$ as time evolves.
-The potential $V(q)$ is given by \eqref{potentialV} and \eqref{potential}, and $X$ is related to $q$ through \eqref{varX}.
-The random potential $v(q)$ in \eqref{varX} is arbitrarily chosen to be of the form
+For the sake of illustration in this section, we incorporate the random part of potential as \be V(q)=e^q+W({\cal X}(q))\,,\ee with \be (q)=e^{-S_0} \big[\log (1+ e^{-q-\alpha}) +v(q)\big]\,, \ee where $\alpha$ is a random variable of order one, and $v(q)$ represents an $O(1)$ random potential.
+To be specific, the random number $\alpha$ is taken from the interval $[0,1]$ and we choose $v(q)$ of the form